Cancer Support Services

 the patient and their families to the different resources and agencies

 available to assist them through their journey.

-Nutrition is a vital module of our program.
+A vital module of our program is nutrition.
 Our clinical dietician specializes

 in oncology and is a member of our multidisciplinary team.
 The dietician

 attends the multidisciplinary oncology conferences and is available for